 Illegitimate chargebacks, sometimes referred to as “friendly fraud”, are on the rise.
 According to a report by legal research specialists at LexisNexis, the average number of fraudulent attempts to dispute payments per month has risen by 128 percent since 2018.
 The same report found that up to 43 percent of fraud losses can be attributed to friendly fraud.

-Simply being unhappy with their customer experience doesn’t give someone the legal right to initiate a chargeback with their bank.
+Simply being unhappy with their customer experience doesn’t give someone the legal right to initiate a Mastercard or Visa chargeback with their bank.
 If you suspect a customer is making an illegitimate claim, then you have the right to dispute it.

 How You Should Handle Chargeback and Dispute Resolution (4 Key Steps)